trhacknon/trhacknon.github.io/_posts/2019-6-1-Mixed-Assemblies.md

 # A Case Study

 A friend of mine was working on a persistence tool.
-Once it does its thang, the result is that a DLL is loaded from disk.
+Once it does its thang, the result is that an attacker's DLL is loaded from disk.
 For that capabilitiy to be useful, you need to craft a DLL that implements ```DLLMain```.
 That way, your malicious code will run when the DLL is loaded with ```LoadLibrary```.
 For his demonstration of the tool, he wanted to be able to load SILENTTRINITY (mostly because it's cool).
 Well, that produces a challenge.
 SILENTTRINITY is a a .NET-based C2 Framework.
 Its stager takes the form of a managed EXE or DLL that is usually loaded from memory through Assembly.Load().
 But C# (the .NET language used by SILENTTRINITY) does not provide a functionality comparable to ```DLLMain```.
 Sure, there are some hacky ways to accomplish something similar, but they are as I mentioned: a bit hacky.
-And, because there's a ```.export``` keyword in the Common Intermediate Language, you can dissassemble .NET Assemblies written in C#, modify one of their functions to be exported in a similar way to C/C++, and then reassemble the .NET Assembly.
+And, because there's a ```.export``` keyword in the Common Intermediate Language, you can dissassemble .NET Assemblies written in C#, modify one of their functions to be exported in a similar way to C/C++, and then reassemble the .NET Assembly before it is executed.
 But that requires you to modify each .NET Assembly payload before you use it.
 Which is annoying, so let's not.
 And even [if you did that automatically](https://www.codeproject.com/Articles/37675/Simple-Method-of-DLL-Export-without-C-CLI), then you would have to drop a raw, unwrapped SILENTTRINITY DLL to disk, which is just asking to be detected by AV.
 As an alternative, let's see if we can design something that avoids these problems.

 As any good engineering project goes, we'll start with stating our requirements.
 Whatever the solution, it: